News:

 Tamas

-Quote from: Syt on Today at 01:54:48 AMBriefly played with the new patch yesterday.
+Quote from: Syt on March 13, 2025, 01:54:48 AMBriefly played with the new patch yesterday.
 Nothing seemed inherently broken?
 Some of the new court position actions seem a bit OP?
 Like telling your Wetnurse to instill virtue in your offspring, giving them virtuous traits a bit too easily (and making my kids all chaste :lol: ), or your seneshal being able to buff the aptitude of other court positions by 7 points.
 Or your court tutor acting as de facto guardian for kids without one.

 Thanks for trying so I don't have to bother.